An example of action type is

 - Right-click on the Actions folder and select

-On the Confirmation page, select Finish.
 A new .action file is created in the Actions folder.
-Right-click on the .action file and go to
+Right-click on the .action file and choose

 Every action has metadata properties that are common to all action types.
 For each action, there is a .action file that contains its metadata.